anderson5692/1st-web-scrap/README.md

 **Description:** This is my first data scraping project.
 Consists of a web scraping of a wikipedia page about the medals of the Olympic games that each country has won.

-**Objective:** To mine this data, to treat it and to store it in a table.
+**Objective:** To mine this data, to treat it and to store it in on a Dataframe.

 **Duration:** 1 week.